 Follow the instructions on the screen to generate the Keystore and you can use the same Keystore file to sign your app in the Appflow dashboard as well.
 If you need any help generating the Keystore file you can refer to our docs here.

 Once the generated zip file has been uploaded, you're all set!
 Build an AAB binary signed with the keystore file then upload it to Google Play.

 To upload the Keystore file to appflow refer to our docs here on how to create a signing certificate in appflow.

 As of now, no changes are required for updates to existing apps, but if you would like to use the AAB format, you can enroll for the Play App signing as seen below:

 This is for an existing app that was published using self-signed APKs.
 In this case, because the app was previously released already, app signing can be enabled and configured on the App Integrity page here in the left nav.

-To opt into app signing, You'll need to upload your own app signing key.
+To opt into app signing, you'll need to upload your own app signing key.
 Not just any key, but It has to be the one that was used to sign previous releases of the app.
 You can use any of the two methods as seen below.
 Once upload the key, you should be able to enroll into the Play App Signing with the provided instructions.
-If you are facing any further issues, You to contact Appflow support for further assistance.
+If you are facing any further issues, please contact Appflow support for further assistance.